I am thinking of keeping it indoors. Is that ok?

 Cats are not social feeders and therefore set meal times are not of any inherent benefit to them.
 Ad lib systems that allow the cat to eat when it wants to and to consume small amounts frequently, are most natural, but in some individuals can lead to obesity.

 It is important to remember that wild cats need to hunt and kill their prey before they can eat and that the whole feeding process takes some considerable time.
-On average anywhere from 1 in 3 to 1 in 15 hunting expeditions will be successful per day and in order to acquire enough food to survive (perhaps 8 to 10 mice in an average day) most cats need in excess of 30 hunting expeditions a day.
+On average anywhere from 1 in 3 to 1 in 15 hunting expeditions will be successful per day and in order to acquire enough food to survive (perhaps 8 to 10 successful hunts in an average day) most cats need in excess of 30 hunting expeditions a day.
 Thus hunting and feeding can take up several hours a day and expend a great deal of energy, so its not hard to see how simply providing free choice food in a bowl is likely to leave most cats with a lot of time on their paws!
 Cats that have access to outdoors may compensate by spending time hunting but for an indoor cat a different approach will be needed.

 Feeder Toys or Puzzle feeders